truonand000/ESLint_Prettier_Tutorial/README.md

 Open up a new integrated Terminal (From the menu bar, go to *Terminal* > *New Terimal*).

 Make sure that your npm installation is up to date (Node.js (^10.12.0, or >=12.0.0)).
 Also, make sure that you are at the root of your project.
-In the command line at the root of your project directory, type in the command:
+In the command line at your project's root directory, type in the command:

 ```javascript
 npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier eslint-plugin-node eslint-config-node